What is a Green Belt project?

 - It should not be a ‘fix the world’ problem which people have struggled over for years and got nowhere.

-Finishing the 1st cycle of improvement
+Finishing the 1st Cycle of Improvement

 You must be allowed to complete at least the first cycle of improvement in this project.
-Job changes or other priorities, which result in abandoning or passing the project to someone else, will seriously affect the benefit you and your organisation derive from the course, and your Lean Six Sigma Green Belt.
+Job changes or other priorities, which result in abandoning or passing the project to someone else, will seriously affect the benefit you and your organisation derive from the course, and your Lean Six Sigma Green Belts.

 Susannah Clarke is Managing Partner at Process Management International (PMI), Head of Skills & Capabilities Practice and a specialist in the field of Executive and Performance Coaching.
 Susannah has worked extensively in the learning and development sector, starting her career with NatWest Markets in the City before spending 17-years with GSK as a consultant.